pubconnect/isbn-urn-php/README.md

 The provided basic libraries and documentation allows to test, experience, adjust and extend its usability within various (development) environments and applications.

-Please see the extended [README](https://github.com/pubconnect/isbn-urn/) and description of the base project.
+Please and post issues and pull requests in the [base project](https://github.com/pubconnect/isbn-urn/).
+Also see the extended [README](https://github.com/pubconnect/isbn-urn/) located there

 ## Installing